Highland Income Fund Announces the Regular Monthly Distribution

-DALLAS, Jan.
-03, 2022 (GLOBE NEWSWIRE) -- Highland Income Fund HFRO ("HFRO" or the "Fund") today announced its regular monthly distribution on its common stock of $0.0770 per share.
-The distribution will be payable on January 31, 2022 to shareholders of record at the close of business January 24, 2022.
+DALLAS, July 1, 2022 /PRNewswire/ -- Highland Income Fund HFRO ("HFRO" or the "Fund") today announced its regular monthly distribution on its common stock of $0.0770 per share.
+The distribution will be payable on July 29, 2022 to shareholders of record at the close of business July 22, 2022.

 The Fund is a closed-end fund managed by Highland Capital Management Fund Advisors, L.P. (the "Manager").
 The Fund will pursue its investment objective by investing primarily in the following categories of securities and instruments: (i) floating-rate loans and other securities deemed to be floating-rate investments; (ii) investments in securities or other instruments directly or indirectly secured by real estate (including real estate investment trusts ("REITs"), preferred equity, securities convertible into equity securities and mezzanine debt); and (iii) other instruments, including but not limited to secured and unsecured fixed-rate loans and corporate bonds, distressed securities, mezzanine securities, structured products (including but not limited to mortgage-backed securities, collateralized loan obligations and asset-backed securities), convertible and preferred securities, equities (public and private), and futures and options.
 The investment objective of the Fund is to provide a high level of current income, consistent with the preservation of capital in a registered fund format.
 The Fund declares and pays distributions of investment income monthly.